 The south front of the colossal gate confronts the Jilaukhana as an astonishing prologue to the royal engineering of the area of the tomb.
 It is a monumental rendition of a Moghul elevationformula that also shows up in the tomb - that of a vast pishtaq flanked by two levels of specialties.

 The triadic plan had been declared inside the Jilaukhana region in a more unassuming structure on the internal appearances of the east and west gates.
 The outline has its roots in the Sultanate design of Delhi, starting with the Ala'i Darwaza of the Quwwat-ul-Islam Mosque.
 It infers Roman triumphal curves; however, no undeniable association can be determined.

 Ancillary Edifices and Frontier Walls

-The Taj Mahal complex is limited on three sides by crenellated red sandstone walls, with the river confronting side left open.
-The greenery enclosure confronting the inward sides of the wall are fronted by lined arcades, a component regular of Hindu temple sanctuaries, which was later fused into Moghul mosques.
+The crenellated walls made of red sandstone corner three sides of the Taj Mahal complex with one side left open to face the riverfront.
+The green enclosure facing the inward sides of the wall are bordered by lined arcades, a component regular of Hindu temple sanctuaries, which was later fused into Moghul mosques.
 The wall is blended with domed chhatris (umbrellas), and small structures that may have been survey regions or watch towers.